roseglavin/CausalCovid/README.md

 # BNLEARN
 Contains some initial simple models with conditional probablity tables from pieces of early data.
 Purely PoC, idea generation.
 # Causal Fusion
-COntains the output of very basic directed graphs created using Causal Fusion and tested against first round of MIMIC data
+Contains the output of very basic directed graphs created using Causal Fusion and tested against first round of MIMIC data
 # Documents
-COntains initial project proposal and a presentation talking about the motivation.
+Contains initial project proposal and a presentation talking about the motivation.
 In case more motivation is needed this study we just published, highlighting the issues we have with corona risk factors. https://www.medrxiv.org/content/10.1101/2020.05.04.20090506v2.full.pdf